jamesbriant/jamesbriant.github.io/content/project/clouds/index.md

 Pre-trained Gaussian Processes learn the temperature and specific humidity fields from high a resolution weather forecast.
 During the climate model run-time, Gaussian Process predictions add perturbations to climate model fields.

 In collaboration with Dr. Dan Giles (UCL), Dr. Cyril Morcrette (UK Met Office) and Prof. Serge Guillas (UCL).
-An initial paper being readied for submission in Summer 2023 and more details will be available here after pre-print is available on Arxiv.
+An initial paper being readied for submission in early 2024 and more details will be available here after pre-print is available on Arxiv.